axon-server installation (CentOS / RedHat)¶

 sudo yum install axon-server

-Step 3 - axon-server configurations
+Step 3 - axon-server configurations¶

 Make sure elastic_host and elastic_port are corresponding to your Elasticsearch instance.

-host: 0.0.0.0 # axon-server listening address (used by axon-dash and axon-agent) (env variable: AXONSERVER_HOST)
+host: 0.0.0.0 # axon-server listening address (used by axon-agents for connections) (env variable: AXONSERVER_HOST)

 api_port: 8080 # axon-server HTTP API listening port (used by axon-dash) (AXONSERVER_PORT)